gnostyx/dita-demo-content-collection/README.md

 In both of these versions of the content, cross references and content references are to always to keys: all references from topics to any kind of resource are key references, including all content references.

-For more background on these two key-using versions on the content, see below.
+For more background on these two key-using versions on the content, see "Reworking the User Guide Map" below.

 Introduction
 ------------